DebugSteven/ghc-compiler-errors/PITCHME.md

 #### module Main where
 `module Main` must have a `main` function

-If you don't want a `main` function pick a different module name.
+If you don't want a `main` function, rename your module to anything other than `Main`.

 Note:
 So the rule we're breaking here is that if you use module Main